electrixoul/BRUCE_Gym/README.md

 ### 2. Installation

-Create a copy of this repo in your local machine, and cd into the main directory of this repo, then run ```./install.sh```.
+Create a copy of this repo in your local machine, and cd into the main directory of this repo.

+#### a.
+GazeboInterface

+cd into './GazeboInterface/' and run 'sudo './gazebo_interface-0.1.1-Linux.sh'

+Give the file excutable permission with command 'sudo chmode +x gazebo_interface-0.1.1-Linux.sh' if the .sh file is not excutable.

+#### b.
+Eigen3, varibales, etc.

+Make sure you do the above step first.

+Go back to the './BRUCE_Gym' folder and run ```./install.sh```.
 The installation should be automatic.

 ## Operation